Soupy Sales: Characters

-Clyde Adler, the show's floor manager and a film editor at Detroit's WXYZ, performed in sketches and voiced and operated all puppets on Sales' show in Detroit in the 1950s and in Los Angeles from 1959 to 1962, as well as in 1978.
+Clyde Adler, the show's floor manager and a film editor at Detroit's WXYZ, performed in sketches and voiced and operated all puppets on Sales's show in Detroit in the 1950s and in Los Angeles from 1959 to 1962, as well as in 1978.
 Actor Frank Nastasi, who played the part of Gramps on WXYZ-TV's other kids' show Wixie Wonderland, assumed the role of straight man and puppeteer when Sales took the show to New York from 1964 to 1966.
 Nastasi was originally from Detroit and had worked with Sales at WXYZ.
 Appearing on the show were both puppets and live performers.